jberkel/android-plugin/README.markdown

 (`brew install sbt android-sdk` when using [homebrew][] on OSX).

 For those who are familiar with the 0.7.x plugin, there is a [migration guide][] for a quick reference.
-The 0.7.x version is no longer maintained - it still available on the [0.7.x][] branch.
+The 0.7.x version is no longer maintained - but it is still available in the [0.7.x][] branch.

 Using a [giter8][] template is the easiest way to create a new project that uses the plugin.
 If you don't have giter8 installed: